-The company based in Denpasar, Bali started business in 2009.
-Since its establishment until today, PT Primo Indo continues to expand its fish and fishery various development activities in order to market products of quality seafood.
+The company has 2 processing plant units which are located in Halakodanuan Village, Ile Mandiri District, East Flores Regency, East Nusa Tenggara and Pelabuhan Benoa Complex to be precise on Jalan Ikan Tuna I No. 1, Pedungan, South Denpasar, Bali.
+The business started in 2009, since its establishment until today, PT Primo Indo continues to expand its fish and various fishery development activities in order to market products of quality seafood.

 In order to meet demand for sustainable seafood, PT Primo Indo Ikan have decided to contribute in Fisheries Improvement Program with WWF-Indonesia through Seafood Savers membership.
 The Memorandum of Understanding and Cooperation Agreements members of Seafood Savers conducted in March 2017 became the legal foundation for both sides to make improvements towards eco-label certification Marine Stewardship Council (MSC).

 PT Kemilau Bintang Timur or PT KBT is a company engaged in seafood processing business.
 Some of their products are frozen fish, squid and crab meat.
 This company operates fisherman’s fleet in Jepara Water Teritory to meet their market share, the United States.

 The company whose headquarters are in Makassar and Cirebon has committed to provide best quality products for its customer as well as for the sustainability of fisheries resources.
 For example, this company has been uphold the tracebility principle.
 It is intended to ensure customer safety by providing traceable product.